chynnah/todoListProject/README.md

-//TODO List Web Application
+TODO List Web Application
-#
-A task management web application for organizing daily tasks.
-The project includes login and signup functionality but is still in development.
-Features like adding, editing, and deleting tasks, as well as responsiveness, are not yet fully implemented.
+A task management web application designed for organizing daily tasks.
+Currently, the project includes login and signup functionality, but other features are still in development.

-#
-//Technologies Used
-Frontend: React.js, Tailwind CSS
-#
-//Backend: PHP, MySQL
-#
-//Routing: React Router
-#
-//Status
+🚧 Project Status
-This project is still in progress, with ongoing improvements.
+🔹 The project is still in progress with ongoing improvements.
+🔹 Features like adding, editing, and deleting tasks are not yet fully implemented.
+🔹 The application is not yet fully responsive.

+🛠️ Technologies Used
+Frontend
+✅ React.js
+✅ Tailwind CSS

+Backend
+✅ PHP
+✅ MySQL

+Routing
+✅ React Router